 Criterion of Actions (Miqyas ul a’mal)

-This is from the book “Islamic Thought” any people proceed in life aimlessly, so they undertake their actions without a criterion to which they measure.
+This is chapter 4 from the book "Islamic Thought" any people proceed in life aimlessly, so they undertake their actions without a criterion to which they measure.
 Therefore, you see them undertake bad actions they think of them as good.
 They abstain from undertaking good actions they think of them as bad.
-The Muslim woman that walks … Continue reading Criterion of Actions (Miqyas ul a’mal)
+The Muslim woman … Continue reading Criterion of Actions (Miqyas ul a’mal)

 Ideology (al-Mabda’)

-This is from the book “Islamic Thought” Mabda’, linguistically is a verbal noun (masdar) beginning with ‘m’ (meem) , and derived from the verb bada’a (started), yabda’n (starts), bad’nn (starting) and mabda’ (starting point, principle).
-According to the conventional use of all people, mabd’a means the basic thought (fikr) upon which thoughts are built.
-So … Continue reading Ideology (al-Mabda’)
+This is chapter 3 from the book "Islamic Thought" Mabda’, linguistically is a verbal noun (masdar) beginning with ‘m’ (meem) , and derived from the verb bada’a (started), yabda’n (starts), bad’nn (starting) and mabda’ (starting point, principle).
+According to the conventional use of all people, mabd’a means the basic thought (fikr) upon which thoughts are … Continue reading Ideology (al-Mabda’)

 Allah is a truth whose existence is perceived and not an idea imagined by the mind.